EtymoIO/EvolvingGraphs.jl/doc/node_edge.rst

 Edge Types
 ----------

-There are three edge types in the collection.
+There are four edge types in the collection.
 The definition of ``Edge`` is::

   immutable Edge{V}